 The Design and Technology curriculum is creative, coherent and progressive.
 We aim to deeper children’s knowledge and understanding of key areas that are linked with both the National Curriculum and relevant to our children’s lives.
+We aim to inspire the designers of the future!

 Milford Academy is also participating in a Healthy Lifestyles project looking at the impact of Cooking and Nutrition lessons with Suzanne Gommersal Senior Lecturer at N.T.U.